• Home |

 Parting Shots

-There aren’t many things I can think of that are better than cheap and effective FMJ ammo.
-Magtech ammo is a great solution for a common need that we all share; the need to practice.
-If you’ve found that your favorite brand isn’t in stock, Magtech 9mm Luger 124gr ammo is a perfectly acceptable cartridge to buy.
+Magtech ammo is a great solution for anything short of defense, hunting and competition.
+If you’ve found that your favorite brand isn’t in stock, then you're almost certain to discover that Magtech 9mm Luger 124gr FMJ ammo is a perfectly acceptable substitution.

-Is the 9mm Luger 124-grain ammo worth buying?
+Is Magtech 9mm 124gr FMJ ammo worth buying?

-What is the range of a Magtech 9mm 124gr bullet?
+What is the range of a Magtech 9mm 124gr FMJ bullet?

-Magtech ammo performs well, up to 50 yards.
+Magtech 9mm ammo performs reliably out to 50 yards.

 Is Magtech 9mm 124gr ammo good for self-defense?

 No. FMJ ammunition isn’t great for self-defense.
-Jacketed hollow points (JHP) is the preferred bullet type for personal defense as it will expand and minimize the risk of over penetration.
+The jacketed hollow point (JHP) is the preferred bullet type for personal defense, as it is capable of terminal expansion which (A) inflicts more harm to the target, and (B) reduces the risk of over-penetration.

 Does Magtech make rimfire ammo?

 Yes.
-Aside from FMJs, the company also makes rimfire ammunition.
+Aside from centerfire ammunition, the company also makes rimfire ammo.
 However, it isn’t as widely available as the company’s centerfire cartridges.

 Is Magtech ammo available in California?